Dwarfobserver/cpp-sandbox/README.md

  - spsc_queue : Wait-free single producer & single consumer queue.
 This class do not check for overflow (it have a good chance to throw in debug mode).

  - transactional : A lock-free linked list storing successives versions of a value copied when modified.
 It allows to get the value without wait.
 Values destructions are deferred to a 'clear' function.

+ - arc_garbage_collector :  A single thread garbage collector (the collect can be asynchronous) based on reference counting.
+It can use any allocator given, rebound to an internal node class.
+It performs only one allocation per object created.

- - pod_vector : A fast version of std::vecto which doesn't construct or destroy it's elements (useful for bytes array for exemple).
+ - pod_vector : A fast version of std::vector which doesn't construct or destroy it's elements (useful for bytes array for exemple).

  - monad : Let compose functions for monad types, with the operator '|' in the namespace sc::monad_operator.
 These types can be added by specializing the 'monad_traits' template class. std::optional and containers (iterables and with emplace, emplace_back or emplace_front) have a monad_trait specialized.